OSGeo/gdal/gdal/doc/source/drivers/vector/pg_advanced.rst

 field, which is assumed to come back in OGC WKT, or type BYTEA or OID in which case it is used as a source of OGC WKB geometry.

-Starting with GDAL 1.6.0, tables inherited from spatial tables are supported.
+Tables inherited from spatial tables are supported.

 If there is an "ogc_fid" field, it will be used to set the feature id of